LukasBommes/PV-Hawk/README.md

 ### Step 1: Run Docker image

-You have to run the PV-Mapper in an interactive terminal session inside the Docker image that you built in the previous steps.
+You have to run PV Drone Inspect in an interactive terminal session inside the Docker image that you built in the previous steps.
 Before doing so, make sure access control of your machine's X server is disabled by running
 ```
 xhost +
 ```